Who Contacts First After No Contact — Me or My Ex?

 The corollary is the more painful read.
 People who reach during a Saturn, Ketu, or afflicted Mars period almost always produce a response that seals the silence rather than opening it.
 The message lands wrong — it reads as desperate, demanding, or off-tone — even when it was carefully composed.
 The chart's framing is that the energetic signature of the difficult period leaks through whatever words are chosen, and the receiving end registers that signature more than the words themselves.

-This is why outreach attempts that feel right in the moment but produce silence in response are almost always timed to your own poor periods.
+The energetic leak is why outreach attempts that feel right in the moment but produce silence in response are almost always timed to your own poor periods.
 The instinct to reach is itself sometimes a Rahu symptom — Rahu wants resolution and pushes for action when the chart is not equipped to deliver a good outcome.
 Resisting Rahu-driven outreach instincts is one of the highest-leverage moves in this category.

 Reading the synchronisation window — when both charts open